Backroads Trip Leaders: FAQs & Answers

 REQUIREMENTS FOR CALIFORNIA RESIDENTS:

-https://www.dmv.ca.gov/portal/dmv/?1dmy&urile=wcm:path:/dmv_content_en/dmv/dl/dl_info#CDLIf you're hired, before you come to training, it would be helpful to get a jump start on the process:
+https://www.dmv.ca.gov/portal/dmv/?1dmy&urile=wcm:path:/dmv_content_en/dmv/dl/dl_info#CDLIf hired, and you would like to be eligible to work in California as a CA resident, it would be helpful to get a jump start on the process before coming to training:

-1. DOT MEDICAL EXAM: In order to start the CDL process, you have to obtain a DMV/DOT Medical Exam and Certificate and bring this to the DMV.
-This is easy to do, it just requires time to find a place to give you a quick medical exam and certify you're "road worthy."
+1. DOT MEDICAL EXAM: To start the CDL process, you must obtain a DMV/DOT Medical Exam & Certificate to bring to the DMV.
+This is easy to do; it just requires time to find a medical facility to give you a quick medical exam and certify you're "road worthy."
 You may find a Medical Examiner here and schedule an appointment.
-If hired, we reimburse up to $145 for the exam. https://nationalregistry.fmcsa.dot.gov/NRPublicUI/Drivers.seam
+If hired, we reimburse up to $145 for the exam.

 If you are hired as a Canadian Trip Leader, you are required to obtain your Class 4 License (or provincial equivalent).
 You are not required to have your Class 4 for the Trip Prep Specialist role.
 If you are hired, it is best to work towards or obtain your Class 4 License before you attend training.

 The information below explains the most efficient way of obtaining your Class 4.
-If you are attending a Hiring Event in Canada it is best to have given thought to this ahead of time because the turnaround time between the Hiring Event and Training is short:
+If you are attending a Hiring Event in Canada it is best to have given thought to this ahead of time because the turnaround time between the Hiring Event and Training can be short:

 Do you already have a Class 4 equivalent from another province?